OSGeo/grass-website/content/download/data.en.md

 ### <a name="SpearFishDataset"></a> Spearfish dataset

-This is the classical GRASS GIS data set from the 1980th covering a part of Spearfish, South Dakota, USA, with raster, vector and point data.
+This is the classical GRASS GIS dataset from the 1980th covering a part of Spearfish, South Dakota, USA, with raster, vector and point data.
 For more information on the dataset see the short <a href="https://grass.osgeo.org/uploads/grass/sampledata/spearDB.pdf">documentation</a> and
 <a href="https://grass.osgeo.org/uploads/grass/sampledata/spearfish_docs_1979_p163to171.tar.gz">soil data documentation</a> (with